-Prohibition of Discrimination or Exclusion (Title IX, SB 1375, EC 221.61)
+Prohibition of Discrimination or Exclusion (Title IX, 2016 SB 1375, EC 221.61)

 Title IX prohibits discrimination or exclusion from participation in any educational program or activity on the basis of sex.
 The Chico Unified School District Board of Education recognizes that the district has responsibility for monitoring compliance with Title IX.
 Parents, students or staff who feel that discrimination is occurring or access to educational programs is being restricted on the basis of sex should contact our Title IX Coordinator, named below.

-Kristine (Tina) Keene

-Director of State and Federal Programs

-Compliance designee and contact person for the Uniform Complaint Procedure kkeene@chicousd.org
+See Appendix D for more information.
+Kristine (Tina) Keene Director of State and Federal Programs Compliance designee and contact person for the Uniform Complaint Procedure 891-3000, ext.
+20105 kkeene@chicousd.org